OpenZeppelin/defender-templates/Readme.md

 In order to orchistrate and monitor contracts defender will need to know addresses, chain and ABI's.
 Best way to get ABI's compatible with serverless: First copy `sample.env`, fill it with required secrets and source it.
 Have your contracts in `/contracts` directory and run `yarn compile`.
 This will populate `./abi` directory

 You can also run `yarn deploy` to deploy to various networks.
-We reccomend to store deployed addresses in JSON such as `./deployments/mainnet.json` such way you can import those in to autotasks or serverless configurations.
+We recommend to store deployed addresses in JSON such as `./deployments/mainnet.json` such way you can import those in to autotasks or serverless configurations.

 ### Setup Defender